microsoft/vscode-docs/docs/editor/settings-sync.md

 #### KDE

 > KDE 6 is not yet fully supported by Visual Studio Code.
-An upcoming release will add support for KWallet6.
+As a workaround: The latest kwallet6 is also accessible as kwallet5, so you can force it to use kwallet5 by setting the password store to `kwallet5` as explained below in [Configure the keyring to use with VS Code](#_other-linux-desktop-environments).

 It's possible that your wallet (aka keyring) is closed.
 If you open [KWalletManager](https://apps.kde.org/kwalletmanager5), you can see if the default `kdewallet` is closed and if it is, make sure you open it.